Powerful Reasons To Exercise

 14 Strong immune system

-Regular moderate exercise may have a beneficial effect on the immune function.
+Regular moderate exercise training is beneficial for immune function.
 The findings from some studies support the possibility that exercise may delay immunosenescence (age dependent decline in immune function)24.

 15 Better night sleep